About The Care Board Project

 Vision

-Our vision is to transform how policymakers, researchers, media reporting, and nonprofit organizations perceive the role of care work in the U.S. economy.
-The Care Board aspires to be a one-stop destination for comprehensive information on the care economy, offering insights that traditional economic data often overlook.
+We aim to transform how policymakers, researchers, media reporting, and nonprofit organizations analyze and integrate care work into economic discussions.
+The Care Board is a one-stop destination for comprehensive information on the care economy, offering insights that traditional economic data often overlook.

 Key Features

-- Data Aggregation: The Care Board will aggregate existing economic data on the care economy from various administrative sources, serving as a central hub for this critical information.
+- Data Aggregation: The Care Board aggregates existing data on the care economy from various administrative sources, serving as a central hub for insights into the care economy.

-- New Statistics: In addition to compiling existing data, The Care Board will generate new statistics, providing a more comprehensive understanding of the economic landscape shaped by care work.
+- New Statistics: In addition to compiling existing data, The Care Board generates new statistics, including the Gini Coefficient of Formal Care and the Care Ratio, to provide insights into the distribution of care work.

 - Inclusivity: The Care Board is designed to be accessible to everyone.
 However, we anticipate that it will be particularly valuable for policymakers, researchers, media, and nonprofit organizations.